tr7zw/Item-NBT-API/wiki/Using-the-NBT-API.md

 ### Data fixer utils

-``DataFixerUtil`` allows updating nbt from versions since 1.12.2 to more recent ones.
+``DataFixerUtil`` allows updating nbt from older versions to more recent ones.

 For example, given the input from 1.12.2: